 If a shopper on your site selects a sorting option while browsing, this will act as a hard override to everything else.
 When a shopper selects a sort; all other sorts, boosts, pins, etc. are ignored in favor of sorting on whatever the shopper chooses.

-When the top sort is selected again, however, the page goes back to the way it was before the shopper sort was applied.
+When the top sort is selected again ("Most Popular" in this example), the page goes back to the way it was before the shopper sort was applied.

 1. Pinned Products

 Assuming there's no shopper sort, the top priority for showing products comes from Pinned products via our Merchandising tools.
 These products are shown at the top in the exact order that's been set by you in the campaign for this page.

 You can see this in Search Preview by looking for the blue pin icon on products, and by looking for "Promoted" on each product while viewing in the Advanced view.